**There are seasonal hunting closures in the fall of each year if accessing from the Sharptail Trail at Sharptail Ridge Open Space Trailhead.*

 Amenities: Benches and picnic tables.

 Note: User access from Sharptail Trail requires covering a distance of 4.6 miles before reaching the northern end of Swallowtail Trail.
 Multiple users, including mountain bikes and pets on a leash, can access Swallowtail Trail from the Indian Creek Trailhead of Pike National Forest (a distance of about 9 miles).
-Indian Creek Trailhead does require a daily parking fee of $6.00 (2013 price).
-Access from Roxborough State Parks’ visitor center via Carpenter Peak Trail and County Road 5 is approximately 2.5 miles.
+Indian Creek Trailhead does require a daily parking fee of $7.00.
+Access for hikers from Roxborough State Parks’ visitor center via Carpenter Peak Trail and County Road 5 is approximately 2.5 miles.

 Contact: Douglas County Open Space and Natural Resources 303-660-7495.